 BP and the British Museum

-This autumn, the British Museum hosts a landmark exhibition that examines one of China’s most significant dynasties.
-Ming: 50 years that changed China runs from 18 September 2014 to 5 January 2015, and is supported by BP
+The British Museum hosted a landmark exhibition that examined one of China’s most significant dynasties.
+Ming: 50 years that changed China ran from 18 September 2014 to 5 January 2015, and was supported by BP

 BP is the British Museum’s longest-standing partner, having supported the museum’s exhibitions and programmes since 1996.
 Over the past eighteen years, BP’s support has enabled over one million visitors to experience various world civilizations, from Ancient Egypt to the Vikings and now Ming China.
 BP has operated in China since 1973 to date we’re one of the largest foreign energy investors in the country with nearly $5 billion of cumulative commercial investment.
 BP China’s work here is varied and wide.
 Its business activities include chemical joint ventures, aviation fuel supply, oil product and lubricant retailing and the sales of chemicals technologies.